appirio-tech/topcoder-app/README.md

 This repository houses any new topcoder pages or refactored Angular apps/pages from the tc-site repository.

-The technologies used are Jade, SCSS, Angular, and Webpack.
+The technologies used are NPM, Webpack, ES2015, Jade, SCSS, and Angular 1.x.

 ## Installation